AKCLAB/batch_sgRNA/README.md

 ## Pipeline batch_sgRNA.sh Overview:
 Reads the input BED file.
 Generates a new BED file with extended coordinates from target gene.
-Extracts FASTA sequences using a default extension of 100 bp.
+Extracts FASTA sequences using a default extension of 150 bp  by default.
 Indexes the reference FASTA genome.
-Predicts sgRNAs for each target sequence in both the 5′ upstream and 3′ downstream regions of the gene. posprocessing_outcctop.py: Compiles a table with the top 3 sgRNAs predicted by CCTop and homology regions for each target gene.
+Predicts sgRNAs for each target sequence in both the 5′ upstream and 3′ downstream regions of the gene. posprocessing_outcctop.py: Compiles a table with the top 3 sgRNAs predicted by CCTop for each target gene.

 ## Optional parameters
 - dist_chr = 100 (default).
 - dist_target = 0 (default).
-This value can be adjusted if necessary: use a X value when the knockout should in some cases occur within the target gene; use 0 if the knockout does not need to fall inside the gene.
+This value can be adjusted if necessary: use 50 when the knockout should in some cases occur within the target gene; use 0 if the knockout does not need to fall inside the gene.
 - targetprimer: work name

 ## Mandatory Tools: